 Since the dawn of time, the human kind has coped with the never ending question- “what’s for dinner?”

 Time has changed.
 Today, we no longer pick up our spears and go out to hunt in the nearby wilderness, our hunt starts and ends in the local grocery store.
 These are easier times than the ancient ones.
 Instead of working your way day by day, unknowing what would tomorrow bring, we can now store food for long periods of time.
-We don’t need the killing instinct that was so vital for our ancestors, and can focus on building our fruitful, accomplishing lives, without having to worry about hunger and starvation.
+We don’t need the killing instinct that was so vital for our ancestors.

 No doubt we are leaving in glorious times.
 We can get into a supermarket and buy a microwave dinner that would be ready in two and a half minutes, we can pick up the phone and order Chinese food without lifting our weight from the couch, we can order pizza on the web without having to talk to the delivery guy, and if we are feeling adventurous, we can put on some pants and go out for a burger in the local diner.